mathieu-benoit/acm-workshop/content/whereami/deploy-authorization-policy.md

 echo -e "https://${WHERE_AMI_INGRESS_GATEWAY_HOST_NAME}"
 ```

-You should receive the error: `RBAC: access denied`.
-This is because the default deny-all `AuthorizationPolicy` has been applied to the entire mesh.
-In the next section you will apply a fine granular `AuthorizationPolicy` for the Whereami app in order to get it working.
+You should now have the Whereami app working successfully.
+Congrats!